 The Joint CFTC-SEC Advisory Committee on Emerging Regulatory Issues ("Committee") has recommended that, in addition to the initiatives already adopted or proposed, the markets should consider reforming the existing market-wide circuit breakers.
 Among other things, the Committee noted that the interrelatedness of today's highly electronic markets warrants the need to review the present operation of the system-wide circuit breakers now in place.
-Specifically, the Committee recommended that the markets consider replacing the Dow Jones Industrial Average ("DJIA") with the S&P 500® Index ("S&P 500"), revising the 10%, 20% and 30% decline percentages, reducing the length of trading halts, and allowing halts to be triggered up to 3:30 p.m.6 of rapid market declines.
+Specifically, the Committee recommended that the markets consider replacing the Dow Jones Industrial Average ("DJIA") with the S&P 500® Index ("S&P 500"), revising the 10%, 20%, and 30% decline percentages, reducing the length of trading halts, and allowing halts to be triggered up to 2:30 p.m. (all times herein are Chicago Time).7

-The exchanges and FINRA have taken into consideration the Committee's recommendations, and with some modifications, have proposed changes to market-wide circuit breakers.
-The Exchange believes these proposed changes will provide for a more meaningful measure, in today's faster, more electronic markets, of when to halt stocks on a market-wide basis as a result
+The exchanges and FINRA have taken into consideration the Committee's recommendations, and with some modifications, have proposed changes to market-wide circuit breakers that the Exchange believes will provide for a more meaningful measure in today's faster, more electronic markets, of when to halt stocks and stock options on a market-wide basis as a result of rapid market declines.